DailyEndorphin Basic Concepts

 When your group administrator sets up a group, an email invitation with a link will be sent to you.
 This link may also be tied to a challenge.
 Click on the link or cut and paste it into your internet browser, and follow the steps to join the group and, if applicable, the challenge.

 When your group administrator sets up a challenge, an email invitation with a link will be sent to you.
 Click on the link and follow the steps to join the challenge (and if applicable also join a team within the challenge).
+Please note that for your first challenge, going directly to our site to sign up with WITHOUT that unique invitation link will NOT get you into the challenge!

 You can identify your group administrator(s) from your personal dashboard by clicking the group name under “My Groups & Challenges”.
 This group page lists the administrator(s) with an option to contact that person via email.